DelroyGayle/KoolAIChess/TESTING.md

 * All moves, including *Castling and En Passant*; should be followed in identical fashion.

 The program will read as many chess moves as present in *input.pgn*.
-When it reaches the end of the file, it will display a suitable message to inform the user that<br>*any further player moves will now come from the user*; likewise, the computer moves would hereafter be evaluated by the computer according to its algorithm.
+When it reaches the end of the file, it will display a suitable message to inform the user that *any further player moves will now come from the user*; likewise, the computer moves would hereafter be evaluated by the computer according to its algorithm.

 ## Remove pgn file when deploying
 If there is *no input.pgn file* present the program will simply expect keyboard input from the user.<br>